 Nutritional Value of Non-GMO Soy

-In our own production runs, we’ve watched those by using traditional non-GMO varieties, we preserve the native protein ratios and isoflavone levels that define high-quality soy.
+In our own production runs, we’ve seen that by choosing naturally grown, traditional seeds, we preserve the native protein ratios and isoflavone levels that define high-quality soy.

 Harvard Health has pointed to soy as a reliable plant protein for maintaining muscle and supporting overall health.
-Our own testing backs that up.
-The numbers don’t lie.
+Our own observations align with that consistency and performance.

 “soybeans are nutrient-dense legumes and a high-quality plant-based protein source containing all essential amino acids,” noting that with “a protein content of 36-40%, soy surpasses many other plant-derived proteins in nutritional value” – PubMed